Toporin/Satocash-Applet/README.md

 To compile the JavaCard code and generate a cap file, simply run `./gradlew convertJavacard`.
 The cap file will be compiled in the `build/javacard/org/satocash/applet` folder.

 To load the cap file into a blank smart card, connect a card reader with the card inserted and run `./gradlew install`

+## Javacard version compatibility

+The JDK versions supported depend on the Javacard SDK used, see more details [in this page](https://github.com/martinpaljak/ant-javacard/wiki/JavaCard-SDK-and-JDK-version-compatibility).

+JDK 8 and JDK 11 offer the largest compatibility, but for latest SDKs, JDK 17 also works and is the preferred option.
+Currently, we use SDK 3.0.4 with JDK 8 or 11.
+We plan to switch to SDK 3.2.0 (v25.0) and JDK 17/21 after careful testing.

 # SDK (wip)